Dogs are the only animals that have been close to people and enhanced friendship as well as emotional support.

-Here are the 8 most popular ways dogs bring you amazing health benefits:
+Here are the eight most popular ways dogs bring you amazing health benefits:

 1) Dogs Can Detect Cancer

-Melanoma is the common type of skin cancer that dogs can detect.
+Melanoma is a common type of skin cancer that dogs can detect.
 They detect because they have an excellent sense of smell as compared to humans.
-The dog’s olfactory abilities are so great that they can sniff out Melanoma within human skin.
+The dog’s olfactory abilities are so high that they can sniff out Melanoma within human skin.

 2) Dogs Help You Stay Active

-Owning a dog require a commitment for exercise.
+Owning a dog require a commitment to exercise.
 While dogs can take much of your attention and time, they will help you stay fit due to frequent vigorous exercise.
-You will need to frequently take your dog for a walk.
+You will need to take your dog for a walk frequently.

 Dogs will initiate running, and you have to follow them.
 These exercises are fun and rewarding.
 People who own dogs are likely to meet daily exercise requirement if they have to take their dogs out for a walk.